 Parking fees are not charged to students who do not use the parking facilities on campus.
 The VA will not pay a fee that is not charged to all students.
 Therefore, students using Post 9/11 GI Bill will be responsible for the parking fee.

 |PERT (Other Institutions)

 Fees paid directly to ATI

 |Pearson VUE Testing

 How to Apply for Financial Aid

-Informational brochures and materials are available at all Florida SouthWestern State College locations and at http://www.fsw.edu/financialaid/.
-Students may log in to the portal at my.fsw.edu/ and click on the Financial Aid & Student Services tab for information on their financial aid status.
+Financial aid information is available at https://www.fsw.edu/financialaid.
+Students may log in to their portal at my.fsw.edu and click on the Financial Aid & Student Services tab to view information on their financial aid status.

 Types of Financial Aid

 A variety of financial resources are available for those who need assistance paying for college.
 Financial assistance is commonly awarded to degree-seeking students enrolled in six or more credit hours in each semester (Fall, Spring, and Summer) based on financial need and academic achievement.
 In order to continue receiving aid, students must meet eligibility requirements specific to each award as well as Satisfactory Academic Progress (SAP) standards required for federal student aid.
 FSW offers the following types of aid:

 Florida SouthWestern State College offers a variety of institutional scholarships that consider merit, financial need, academic level, special talents, and/or participation in specific programs.
 For information regarding available institutional scholarships and related requirements, visit https://www.fsw.edu/financialaid/scholarships.